-Poem Creek Falls is one of those places where there is an amazing waterfall, but it is generally unknown to most people.
-Close to both the town of Redding and the mind blowing MacArthur-Burney Falls, the 60 foot Potem Creek Falls is something that should be on your list to visit.
+Potem Creek Falls is one of those places with an amazing waterfall, but that is generally unknown to most people.
+Close to both the town of Redding and the mind-blowing MacArthur-Burney Falls, the 60 foot Potem Creek Falls is something that should be on your list to visit.
 Here is all the information so you can check it out yourself.

 - Located 5 miles down a dirt road